ombulabs/blog/_posts/2019-01-02-notes-from-the-complete-guide-to-rails-performance-workshop.md

 ---
 layout: post
 title:  "Notes from The Complete Guide to Rails Performance's Workshop"
-date: 2018-12-20 11:00:00
+date: 2019-01-02 9:00:00
 categories: ["rails", "performance"]
 author: "etagwerker"
 ---

-If you are interested in Ruby and Rails performance, you have probably read articles by [Nate Berkopec](https://twitter.com/nateberkopec) from [Speedshop](https://www.speedshop.co/).
+If you are interested in Ruby and Rails performance, you have definitely read articles by [Nate Berkopec](https://twitter.com/nateberkopec) from [Speedshop](https://www.speedshop.co/).
 At Ombu Labs we are big fans of his work, his
 [Complete Guide to Rails Performance book](https://www.railsspeed.com/) and Slack community.

-When Nate announced a series of [public workshops](https://www.speedshop.co/workshops.html) I didn't hesitate and signed upas quickly as possible.
+When Nate announced a series of [public workshops](https://www.speedshop.co/workshops.html) I didn't hesitate and signed up as quickly as possible.
 Here are my notes from my experience at the workshop on October 17th.

 <!--more-->